 Migration Trail History 17th, 18th & 19th Centuries

 Genealogy research contains within itself a mixture of time travel, dusty objects and faded lines on paper.
 Nothing is more difficult in genealogy than tracing the pioneers when they migrated to a new territory, a new state, or a new country.
 It would be a priceless treasure to find an ancestor’s diary of the trip.
 Detailing each day’s events, Example: “April 14th, 1792-Rain this morning, leaking into the wagon because of the winds.
 We have not met one person since we crossed into Indiana Territory.
 Even the animal creatures have disappeared.”
 Transcribed from an early diary of an unknown individual.
 Just a few words from our ancestors to confirm they were on this trail, on this date, traveling in this direction.
 Researching how your ancestor traveled and why; requires a much different approach.
-The research can be difficult, but the rewards make the effort all worthwhile.
+Let your journey begin with the amazing early roads of our ancestors.

 Albany Post Road